 UDRI continues to build on the Resource Centre, adding multi-media resources, government and legal documents, CT surveys and maps to its collection.
 In 2015, UDRI created a digital archive through a Content Management facilitating online access to newspaper clippings, tracing key city issues.

-Visiting Hours: 11 am to 4 pm (Monday to Friday), ID Card required
+Appointments will be scheduled only between: 11 am to 4 pm (Monday to Friday), ID Card required